 Reviewing changes is an important task and the Gerrit Web UI provides many functionalities to make the review process comfortable and efficient.
-This is a guide through the review UI that explains the different functions and UI elements.

 The change status shows the state of the change:

 The change can’t be merged into the destination branch due to conflicts.